Skip to header Skip to main navigation Skip to main content Skip to footer

 Where to Stay in Rockport: Quick SR-20 Access and Quiet Stays

-On a good day, Rockport is a 20 minute drive from the National Park entrance and a 45 minute drive from Diablo Lake.
+On a good day, Rockport is a 20 minute drive from the National Park entrance and a 45 minute drive to Diablo Lake.

 Rockport is the stay-here-for-the-lodging town.
 It makes the most sense when you want a cabin, RV site, campground, or quieter park-style stay on the west side, and you do not need a full-service town around you.
 That is its real role in a North Cascades trip.